 - aripiprazole (Abilify)

 Stimulant medications are the main treatment option for many people with ADHD.
-As the National Institute of Mental Health note, stimulants may work for ADHD because they increase dopamine in the brain, which plays an important role in both thinking and attention.
+As the

 Common stimulants that doctors use to treat ADHD include: